What is Developmental Biology?

 Purkinje neurons in the developing Cerebellum

-The origins, functions and uses of stem cells are developmental issues that have recently become the center of media attention.
-These cells have the remarkable property of continually renewing themselves while giving rise to different cell types that can give rise to the cells necessary to make an organ, such as the immune system or the brain.
+Stem cells have the remarkable property of continually renewing themselves while giving rise to different cell types that can give rise to the cells necessary to make an organ, such as the immune system or the brain.
 Perhaps, most astounding is the recent discovery that the egg cytoplasm has the ability to reset the nucleus of many cell types to a ground state.
 From this ground state, perhaps defined by genomic chromatin structure the nucleus can serve as a stem cell to all the cells of an entire organism and produce a genetically identical or "cloned" individual.
 More specialized stem cells are well defined for the hematologic system and methods of purification of these stem cells, developed at Stanford in the Weissman laboratory, have become the basis of treatment of treatment of leukemia.
 Stems cells for neurons are being defined and may be useful for treating the many degenerative neurologic diseases.
-Studies in this area have excited the imagination of the general public, politicians and religious leaders.
 Work in this area is being conducted in the laboratories of Margaret Fuller, Irving Weissman, James Spudich, Lucy Shapiro, Anne Villeneuve and Seung Kim.

 Development of Cell Types and Organ Systems